 James Morrison’s all round expertise includes design, documentation and specialist skills in energy efficiency and environmentally sustainable design.
-In practice since 1987, James is an Australian architect registered in Tasmania, Victoria and NSW, as well as being a registered British architect.
-He is an accredited Tasmanian Building Service Provider (Category – Architect) #CC1005 U as per the Occupational Licensing Act 2005, and an accredited Green Star Professional in the Green Star Environmental Rating System.
-He is the Tasmanian Chair of Learning Environments Australasia (LEA).
+In practice since 1987, James is a Fellow of the Australian Institute of Architects, an Australian architect registered in Tasmania (No. 510) and a registered British architect.
+He is an accredited Tasmanian Building Service Provider (Category – Architect) #CC1005 U as per the Occupational Licensing Act 2005, and is highly experienced in the Green Star Environmental Rating System.
+He is a longstanding, active member of Learning Environments Australasia (LEA).
 James is happiest sketching en plein air, whether in graphite of the built environment, or in charcoal of Tasmanian rock and landscape formations.

 Dana completed her registration as an architect in 2016.
-She has filled the role of project architect for a number of our recent residential and educational projects.
+She recently returned part time after a maternity break for her two beautiful young children.
+At Morrison & Breytenbach Architects she previously filled the role of project architect for a number of our residential and educational projects.
 She has documentation and contract administration experience and a particular talent in architectural illustration.
-Dana makes slip cast ceramics and is a baker “extraordinaire” of celebratory cakes for special occasions.
+Dana makes slip cast ceramics and is a baker ‘extraordinaire’ of celebratory cakes for special occasions.

 B.EnvD., M.Arch., RAIA